LincolnshireASLACKBYStJamesGreat(denisegudginPERMISSIONBYEMAIL)1 DeniseGudgin

 The remains of a Knights Templar preceptory stand opposite the church; the church's first recorded incumbent was Geoffrey de Temple.

 The church contains many fine examples of historic graffiti, both in the stone and on the lead.
-Amongst the many interesting names inscribed in the porch and tower is that of a highwayman, hanged in York, gibbetted at the scene of his crime for 36 years, and who became the subject of folk song and fable.
+Amongst the many interesting names inscribed in the porch and tower is that of a highwayman called Spence Broughton.
+He was hanged in York and gibbetted at the scene of his crime in Sheffield for 36 years.
+He became the subject of folk song and fable, with a tale of two finger bones being stolen, spending the night in the jail at the Chapel on the Bridge in Rotherham and then being added to the Broughton Jug.

 An inscription on the tower lead, commemorating Queen Victoria's Golden Jubilee was discovered at the time of Queen Elizabeth II's Platinum Jubilee.
 A letter from Her Majesty expressing her interest in the find is on display in church.